Create a step scaling policy using the Amazon CLI - Application Auto Scaling

 To delete the CloudWatch alarm

-aws cloudwatch delete-alarms --alarm-name Step-Scaling-AlarmHigh-ECS:service/default/sample-app-service Step-Scaling-AlarmLow-ECS:service/default/sample-app-service
+aws cloudwatch delete-alarms --alarm-name Step-Scaling-AlarmHigh-ECS:service/my-cluster/my-service Step-Scaling-AlarmLow-ECS:service/my-cluster/my-service